w3f/research/docs/polkadot/implementors-guide/guide.md

                              +------------------------------+
 ```

 This communication prevents a certain class of race conditions.
-When the Overseer determines that it is time for processes to begin working on top of a particular relay-parent, it will dispatch a `StartWork` message to all processes to do so, and those messages will be handled asynchronously by those processes.
-Some processes will receive those messsages before others, and it is important that a message sent by Process A after receiving `StartWork` message will arrive at Process B after its `StartWork` message.
-If Process A maintaned an independent channel with Process B to communicate, it would be possible for Process B to handle the side message before the `StartWork` message, but it wouldn't have any logical course of action to take with the side message - leading to it being discarded or improperly handled.
+When the Overseer determines that it is time for subsystems to begin working on top of a particular relay-parent, it will dispatch a `StartWork` message to all subsystems to do so, and those messages will be handled asynchronously by those subsystems.
+Some subsystems will receive those messsages before others, and it is important that a message sent by subsystem A after receiving `StartWork` message will arrive at subsystem B after its `StartWork` message.
+If subsystem A maintaned an independent channel with subsystem B to communicate, it would be possible for subsystem B to handle the side message before the `StartWork` message, but it wouldn't have any logical course of action to take with the side message - leading to it being discarded or improperly handled.
 Well-architectured state machines should have a single source of inputs, so that is what we do here.

-It's important to note that the overseer is not aware of the internals of processes, and this extends to the jobs that they spawn.
-The overseer isn't aware of the existence or definition of those jobs, and is only aware of the outer processes with which it interacts.
-This gives process implementations leeway to define internal jobs as they see fit, and to wrap a more complex hierarchy of state machines than having a single layer of jobs for relay-parent-based work.
-Likewise, processes aren't required to spawn jobs.
-Certain types of processes, such as those for shared storage or networking resources, won't perform block-based work but would still benefit from being on the Overseer's message bus.
-These processes can just ignore the overseer's signals for block-based work.
+It's important to note that the overseer is not aware of the internals of subsystems, and this extends to the jobs that they spawn.
+The overseer isn't aware of the existence or definition of those jobs, and is only aware of the outer subsystems with which it interacts.
+This gives subsystem implementations leeway to define internal jobs as they see fit, and to wrap a more complex hierarchy of state machines than having a single layer of jobs for relay-parent-based work.
+Likewise, subsystems aren't required to spawn jobs.
+Certain types of subsystems, such as those for shared storage or networking resources, won't perform block-based work but would still benefit from being on the Overseer's message bus.
+These subsystems can just ignore the overseer's signals for block-based work.

-Futhermore, the protocols by which processes communicate with each other should be well-defined irrespective of the implementation of the process.
+Futhermore, the protocols by which subsystems communicate with each other should be well-defined irrespective of the implementation of the subsystem.
 In other words, their interface should be distinct from their implementation.
-This will prevent processes from accessing aspects of each other that are beyond the scope of the communication boundary.
+This will prevent subsystems from accessing aspects of each other that are beyond the scope of the communication boundary.

 ---

-### Candidate Backing Process
+### Candidate Backing subsystem

 #### Description

-The Candidate Backing Process is the process that a validator engages in to contribute to the backing of parachain candidates submitted by other validators.
+The Candidate Backing subsystem is engaged in by validators in to contribute to the backing of parachain candidates submitted by other validators.

 Its role is to produce backed candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

 It also detects double-vote misbehavior by validators as it imports votes, passing on the misbehavior to the correct reporter and handler.

-When run as a validator, this is the process which actually validates incoming candidates.
+When run as a validator, this is the subsystem which actually validates incoming candidates.

 #### Protocol

-This process receives messages of the type [CandidateBackingProcessMessage](#Candidate-Backing-Process-Message).
+This subsystem receives messages of the type [CandidateBackingSubsystemMessage](#Candidate-Backing-Subsystem-Message).

 #### Functionality

-The process should maintain a set of handles to Candidate Backing Jobs that are currently live, as well as the relay-parent to which they correspond.
+The subsystem should maintain a set of handles to Candidate Backing Jobs that are currently live, as well as the relay-parent to which they correspond.

 *On Overseer Signal*
 * If the signal is an `OverseerSignal::StartWork(relay_parent)`, spawn a Candidate Backing Job with the given relay parent, storing a bidirectional channel with the Candidate Backing Job in the set of handles.
 * If the signal is an `OverseerSignal::StopWork(relay_parent)`, cease the Candidate Backing Job under that relay parent, if any.

-*On CandidateBackingProcessMessage*
+*On CandidateBackingSubsystemMessage*
 * If the message corresponds to a particular relay-parent, forward the message to the Candidate Backing Job for that relay-parent, if any is live.